Prince Hot 100 List - May '13

 "After numerous conversations with my coaches about dedicating myself to tennis and knowing I wanted to play in college, tennis is my focus," Countee said.
 "Each coach has told me that committing to playing tennis would pay off."

 It appears that Countee's coaches were right.
 Last month, he competed in a Mid Atlantic States Challenger, in Virginia Beach, reaching the finals.
-This achievement pushed him up over 150 spots on the College Recruiting List.
+This achievement pushed him up over 150 spots on the Class Rankings List.